 Car seat instructions can be confusing.
 On average, four out of five car seats are not installed correctly.
 If you have questions or would like more information about the use of your child's car seat, ask your child's health care provider.
 Find out who you can contact in your community to get more information.
-You also can seek out a public agency in your area that inspects child safety seats, or you can attend an infant passenger safety class.
+You also can look for a public agency in your area that inspects child safety seats.
+You can also attend an infant passenger safety class.